The North Shore’s Best Fitness Trainers

 As a teenager living in Andover, MA, Jamie would make his parents drive him up to the Gold’s Gym in Salem, NH to work out.
 “I had a smaller build than I wanted back then, so I would drink Weight Gainers until they made me sick.
 I was consumed with trying to get better, faster, and stronger, but at that time, in the late 80s/early 90s there wasn’t as much access to great information like there is today.
 I was the guy who would order random stuff from the back of magazines.”

 Jamie particularly excelled as a sprinter at Andover High School, where he still holds the record time in the 50-yard and 60-yard dash, and he went on to run track at Emory, his alma mater.
 “I was always taking my training to an extreme that most people my age weren’t going to.
 I was running down the track with parachutes on my back.
-I had various text books that I bought always trying to learn more.
-The cool thing I learned through all this investigation and experimentation was that through improvement, no matter how minute, I always felt a sense of accomplishment.
+I had various textbooks that I bought always trying to learn more.
+The cool thing I learned through all this investigation and experimentation was that through improvement, no matter how much, I always felt a sense of accomplishment.
 I was continually building myself up with incremental successes.”

 The industry has changed quite a bit since Jamie was a teenager.
 “I feel very lucky that I can now work in an environment where I have always felt at home and where I can truly be myself.
 I also feel very proud of how IPF has grown since I’ve been here.
 When I started coaching here, we had a handful of adults in our morning group and a couple of youth groups.
 The business has grown exponentially to where we now have adult and athlete groups throughout the morning, afternoon and evening, six days a week.”